 - The form is for informational purposes only and is not filed with your taxes.
 Receiving the form means you may be eligible for a federal income tax education credit.
 While it is a good starting point, the 1098-T does not necessarily contain all of the information needed to claim a tax credit.
 Receiving a 1098-T does not mean that you definitely qualify for a tax credit and does not require you to claim a tax credit.

-- NEW in 2018: For the calendar/tax reporting year 2018, the IRS requires that the 1098-T form reflects the amount of qualified tuition and related expenses paid (by or on behalf of the student) versus the amount of tuition and related expenses billed (as in past tax years).
+- The IRS requires that the Form 1098-T reflects the amount of qualified tuition and related expenses paid (by or on behalf of the student) versus the amount of tuition and related expenses billed.
 These payments are reported in Box 1 of the 1098-T, gift aid in the form of scholarships/grants is reported in Box 5, Box 2 will be blank since the IRS now prohibits institutions from reporting amounts billed.

 - QTRE ARE tuition and fees required for enrollment as well as charges for supplies, if required to be paid to the institution.

 - QTRE ARE NOT personal or living expenses such as student health fees and room and board.